meri-imperiumi/handbook/docs/checklists/05_mast.md

 - [ ] Remove and stow boom
 - [ ] Remove aft solar panels
 - [ ] Remove and stow lower shrouds
-- [ ] Remove and pack bottlescrew safeties from stats and upper shrouds
+- [ ] Remove and pack bottlescrew safeties from stays and upper shrouds
 - [ ] Attach and hoist mast crane to spreader level
 - [ ] Prepare bow mast support
 - [ ] Detach and stow aft stays